 Houseplants are super trendy right now, and for good reason.
 They purify the air, they add life and texture to your home decor and it’s so rewarding to watch them grow!
+They’re a great addition to the minimalist style I love.
 It can also be intimidating to think about keeping one alive if you’ve never done it before.
 So I rounded up 8 common house plants that I think are the best houseplants for beginners along with some general care instructions that have worked well for me.

 Best common house plants for beginners